It’s August, and here at AdoptAClassroom.org that means one thing – Back to School season!

 Many schools host an open house or other event that gives parents the chance to meet teachers at the beginning of the year.
 Share your story with them and let them know how they can help.
 A few dollars from each parent can go a long way in funding your classroom.

 Having the funds to properly equip your classroom is essential to starting the school year right.
 Let us know how your crowdfunding campaign is going in the comments below.
-For more tips, ideas and examples, check out our Teacher Fundraising 101 page.
+For more tips, ideas and examples, check out our Fundraising Guide for Teachers.